EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 ---

 Lunar Warden Set (Usable by: Ranger or Insight 7+) Astral Affinity T1: You learn the (moon)light cantrip and have advantage on saving throws against all effects caused by Eldritch Moons.
-Additionally, you gain darkvision out to a range of 60 feet.
-If you already have darkvision, its range increases by 30 feet.
+Additionally, you gain magical darkvision out to a range of 60 feet.

 Moon Conduit T1: Wisdom or half Insight times per long rest, you can channel a Moon Conduit from one of the Eldritch Moons.
+Your duality die of hope becomes a d12.

 Lunar Alignement T2: If you use a Moon Conduit that belongs to the moon currently looming over the world, your abilities become more powerful.
+Your Moon Conduits recharche on a short rest.

 Lunar Guidance T2: You gain resistance to radiant damage.
 If you already have resistance to that damage type, you gain resistance to your choice of cold or necrotic damage instead.
-Each time you use a Moon Conduit you can chose to gain 1 hope and 1 fear.
+Each time you use a Moon Conduit you can chose to make a duality roll.

+---

+Blade of Radiance Set (Usable by: Rogue or Cha 15+)